teonsen/ImageClassification/README.md

 ## Prepare

-1. Prepare the foldered data as show below.
+1. Prepare the foldered data as shown below.
 100 images of each is enough.

 ![Image](dataset_foldering.png)